lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 #### Proposed solution

-1. Allow the DAO or a delegated entity to set a deposits reserve target (`depositsReserveTarget`) — the amount of buffered ether to protect for CL deposits.
+1. Allow the DAO or a delegated entity to set a deposits reserve target (`depositsReserveTarget`) — the amount of buffered ether to protect for CL deposits between accountinng oracle reports.
 2. On each oracle report, the effective deposits reserve is synced (restored) to the configured target, up to the available buffered ether.
 3. The deposits reserve is filled with the highest priority: buffered ether is first allocated to the deposits reserve, then to covering withdrawal requests, and only after that the remainder becomes available for additional CL deposits.